ErikAneer/Boardfinder-Angular-Client/README.md

 The application also utilize RabbitMQ Message Broker https://www.rabbitmq.com/ and MySQL https://www.mysql.com/

 # How to run the Boardfinder App

-Set up the Spring Boot projects
+## Set up the Spring Boot projects
 Download all the the Spring Boot projects and build them either in the IDE or by running the command 'mvn clean install' from the projects´ root folder.

 ## Set up the Angular Client
 Download the Angular client.

 ## Download and install RabbitMQ and MySQL if not already installed
 To run the application on localhost you also need to have RabbitMQ and MYSQL installed, download and install if needed.
+Please follow the installation guides for RabbitMQ and MYSQL to make sure that they are installed properly.

 ## Set up MySQL for the app
-Use the MySQL Workbench to create the needed database schemas: boardfinder_stats,  boardfinder_boards and  boardfinder_users in the MySQL workbench
-For the app to be able to access the MySQL database a user with select and insert priviliges is needed.
+Use the MySQL Workbench to create the needed database schema: boardfinder For the app to be able to access the MySQL database a user with select and insert priviliges is needed.
 Create the user in the MySQL workbench or from the MySQL command line using the following:

 CREATE USER boardfinder@'localhost' IDENTIFIED BY 'boardfinder';